 Never in a million years would you think a blind woman would solve a murder but she did.
-Even without her vision, she accomplished greatness which is something every person with a chronic illness aspires to do (atleast I do).
+Even without her vision, Murphy accomplished greatness which is something every person with a chronic illness aspires to do (atleast I do).

 My Inner Murphy

 Even though Murphy is the heroine, she is not without her demons or dark side.
 At times, she can be very self consumed and focused to the point of recklessness.
 Those are traits, I know I’ve exhibited in the past.
 I never realized that all illnesses (despite origin, symptoms or prognosis) often leave their hosts with a special mark.

 Who are the stars of In the Dark series you ask?

 - Perry Mattfeld as Murphy Mason – our heroine